-I didn’t discover my passion for gardening until my teenaged years, but looking back, the seed was planted from early childhood.
+I didn’t discover my passion for gardening until my teenage years, but looking back, the seed was planted in early childhood.

 I grew up with a backyard full of citrus in the sunshine state of Florida.
 My childhood memories include the floral scents of magnolias, gardenias, and lemon blossoms.
 My friends and neighbors and I would spend hours riding bikes, climbing trees, and quite literally playing in the mud until the sun went down.
 And yes, I even tried my little hands at growing berries, but at the time I didn’t fully understand how long it took for things to grow.

 It was a time before smart devices and cell phones.
 Fun was cheap.
 And I personally believe it still can be.

 I started to become more passionate about gardening in my late teens.
 It started with sunflowers, but then grew into cucumbers and corn.
 I really had no idea what I was doing and learned quickly the importance of quality soil and growing during the appropriate seasons.

 When I grew my first ear of corn, pigmy as it was, I was truly hooked.
 An actual ear of corn!
 I was so excited.

 My garden started to grow after that.
 The St. Augustine Grass was pulled up in a corner of the backyard and I tilled through about a foot of soil, removing the clay rocks.
 It took a bit of time, but I was eager to grow more.

 I was all set to start my new and improved garden, when a friend asked, “Have you ever heard of raised beds?”
 The only raised bed I knew of was the one I slept on.
 I did a lot of research on raised beds and realized how much of a game-changer it would be.